ajmeyghani/react-webpack/readme.md

 # Minimal React-Webpack Boilerplate

-This is porbably the simplest React-webpack boilerplate that you can find.
+This is probably the simplest React-webpack boilerplate that you can find.

 ## Usage

 - Install the dependencies: `npm i`
 - Start Webpack to watch your project: `npm start`

+## License

+MIT